-A traditional 401(k) plan is generally not favorable to “highly compensated employees” (owners, their immediate family members, and those making in excess of $120,000).
+A traditional 401(k) plan is generally not favorable to “highly compensated employees” (owners, their immediate family members, and those who earned more than $130,000 in 2020).
 The employee deferrals usually require testing to ensure the plan is non-discriminatory.
 This testing links the deferrals of those who are considered highly compensated employees with those who are not.
 In most cases this testing severely limits the amounts the highly compensated employees may defer.

 The solution to the problem is called a “Safe Harbor.”
 By promising a certain guaranteed employer contribution each year to the plan participants, the plan is exempt from testing employee deferrals.
 This exemption allows all participants the option to defer the maximum allowable amount.